blackc8/termux-composer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Installing
-Just paste this command to install php composer im your termux
+Just paste this command to install php composer in your termux.

 ```
 sh <(curl -sS https://raw.githubusercontent.com/blackc8/termux-composer/master/install)